ShouWenWang-Lab/snakemake_DARLIN/bin/README.md

 We also developed our own DARLIN pipeline that works well for single-cell libraries with higher amplification heterogeneity, e.g., one cell gets 10K reads, while another cell only has 10 reads.
 It is much faster than the CARLIN pipeline written in Matlab, and is written in python so that it is freely available and the Matlab installation is not required.
 We execute a jupyter notebook (`QC/single_cell_DARLIN-10x.ipynb` or `QC/single_cell_DARLIN-scCamellia.ipynb`) to obtain the results and also quality control plots simultaneously.

 To run this, you need to setup a proper environment, which we may call `DARLIN_analysis`.
-Particulary, it requires our in-house package called `MosaicLineage`.
+Particulary, it requires our in-house package called `MosaicLineage` as well as `cospar`

 ```bash
 code_directory='.' # change it to the directory where you want to put the packages